-Individuals who enter the program with relevant graduate coursework and those who already possess a master's degree in a relevant field may request the faculty to consider waiving a certain course in the doctoral program.
-In effect, past graduate-level coursework may contribute to the doctoral program.
-Undergraduate courses cannot be used as a waiver for graduate courses, and course waivers are only considered during a student's first year in the program.
+Individuals who enter the program with relevant graduate coursework and those who already possess a master's degree in a relevant field may request the program to consider waiving a certain course in the doctoral program.
+Up to 9 credit hours may be considered for waiver.
+Only the following courses will be considered: